 This often happens in many different areas of our lives.
-We would rather lay down in front of the television than exercise.
+We would rather lie down in front of the television than exercise.
 We want to reach for that piece of pizza instead of the salad.
 We fall back into toxic relationships instead of moving on.

 Why does it often feel better to do what is unhealthy than it does to do what is healthy?
 Think about ways you can motivate yourself to pick up healthy habits.
+Motivation and goals